 Nusa Dua, CNN Indonesia —

-He also expressed this idea as a continuation of the agreement in the G20 some time ago.
-At that time, BI, Bank Negara Malaysia (BNM), Bangko Sentral ng Pilipinas (BSP), the Monetary Authority of Singapore (MAS), and the Bank of Thailand (BOT), had agreed to cooperate in implementing QRIS between countries.
+Even so, currently BI, Bank Negara Malaysia (BNM), Bangko Sentral ng Pilipinas (BSP), the Monetary Authority of Singapore (MAS), and the Bank of Thailand (BOT), have agreed to work together in implementing QRIS between countries.

 QRIS between countries is a transaction tool between countries, especially ASEAN to make it more efficient.
 That way, transactions between MSMEs and the world of tourism between countries will become easier.